 By Anna Gay on | No Comments

-While back button focus may seem like it is best-suited for relatively stationary subjects, it can be very useful for moving subjects, as well.
-For example, if you are shooting a sporting event and you have a particular subject you want to be in focus, you can lock in the focus on where your subject will be, without worrying about the camera autofocusing on someone else (other players, referees, spectators, etc.)
+For example, suppose you are shooting a sporting event and have a particular subject you want to focus on.
+In that case, you can lock focus on the intended subject without worrying about the camera autofocusing on something else (i.e. other players, referees, spectators, etc.).

-Here are the steps to activate this feature on your Nikon D610.
-This will give the AE-L/AF-L button the ability to focus and take that ability away from the shutter button.
+Here are the steps to activate the BBF feature on your Nikon D7000.
+This will give the AE-L/AF-L button the ability to focus and take that ability away from the shutter button (These steps will be very similar for most Nikon cameras).

 Here are the differences between options 2 and 3: